 - Start evaluating bonds around you and only keep in touch with the worthy.
 Choose carefully the people who are worth your time and effort.

-- Accept that new friendships might have a non physical-presence aspect and still recognise the endless possibilities in them.
+- Accept that new friendships might have a non-physical-presence aspect and still recognize the endless possibilities in them.

 The power of limited time